kc01-8/EU4-Macros/README.md

 ## F2: State Unstate
 - The "State Unstate" macro will either unstate or restate all of your states for you automatically.
-- To use it, open the file and press F2 after you have opened the states menu in the outliner.
+- To use it, simply open the file and press F2 after you have opened the states menu in the outliner.

 https://github.com/kc01-8/EU4-Macros/assets/24488686/30648ec4-287e-4fb4-bdb1-b6b83df44d72